ansible-community/meetup/docs/index.md

 # Meetup Organizers' Toolkit

-A curated list of documents and resources to help the meetup organizers to plan and execute the Ansible meetups.
+This document guides you through the process of organizing an Ansible Meetup and includes a curated list of resources to help the meetup organizers plan and execute Ansible meetups.

-We would love to have contributions from you.
-If you want to contribute, see our [Contributor Guide](contributing/contributing.md).

 ## Milestones

+This section leads you step by step on how to plan and run an Ansible Meetup:

 1. [Gain awareness of Ansible meetups](./milestones/gain_awareness_of_ansible_meetups.md)
 2. [Start planning](./milestones/start_planning.md)